mwouts/jupytext/jupyterlab/packages/jupyterlab-jupytext-extension/ui-tests/README.md

 ## Run the tests

-> All commands are assumed to be executed from the _main-menu_ directory
+> All commands are assumed to be executed from the _jupyterlab-jupytext-extension_ directory

 To run the tests, you need to: